Home » Home Decor » How to Decorate a Living Room for Almost Fall

 (Posts on stacyling.com may contain affiliate links.
 Click HERE for full disclosure.)

-Create a Cozy Vibe
+Creating a Cozy Vibe With Early Fall Decor

+The key to creating a cozy home is to decorate in cozy layers.
+When we decorate in a linear and flat fashion, there is no depth and the space feels boring and static.
 To breathe life into a space and create a cozy vibe, add layers to your big-ticket items using color and texture.

 Add Neutrals